 A selection of pictures that you can rotate on your profile, to include a very good headshot, a full length body shot, shots indicating an active life, shots with a natural smile.

 The most successful pictures are generally thought to be colour pictures , shots that represent who you are, relaxed and uncluttered photos work best

-ternet Dating Portait Photographer, dating website photographer Birmingham, West Midlands dating profile photography Staffordshire online dating photos Shropshire internet dating profess
+.Internet Dating Portait Photographer, dating website photographer Birmingham, West Midlands dating profile photography Staffordshire online dating photos Shropshire internet dating professional photographer

 Saskia couldn't find anyone at all who was specialising in it, so she was effectively creating a new genre of photography when she launched her business Hey Saturday in 2013.

 Explaining the name, she says: "It's like saying hello to the most important day of the week in the dating world."

 Initially available in London, Hey Saturday has over the past four years expanded across the UK, and is now about to launch in New York.